pixelvirt/documentations/docs/pixelview/info.md

-# PixelView: Comprehensive Incident Management System
+# PixelView: Comprehensive Multi Cloud Management Application

 ## Overview
-PixelView is a robust and versatile incident management system designed to streamline the process of monitoring, managing, and resolving incidents across multiple platforms.
-It acts as a centralized hub where users can view alerts from various monitoring tools like Zabbix, Prometheus, Nagios, and more.
-PixelView not only aggregates alerts but also provides advanced features such as alert assignment, escalation policies, on-call management, cloud inventory tracking, OpenStack monitoring, Kubernetes (k8s) monitoring, and automation capabilities powered by StackStorm.
+PixelView is a robust and versatile multi cloud management system designed to streamline the process of monitoring, managing, and resolving issues across multiple cloud platforms.
+Our primary focus is on providing private cloud users using OpenStack, Kubernetes and VMware solutions a single management platform.
+It acts as a centralized hub where users can manage all their cloud resources from one place, consolidate monitoring into one place, and leverage our automation integration with StackStorm to automate remediation and workflows.
+PixelView not only aggregates alerts but also provides advanced features such as alert assignment, escalation policies, on-call management, cloud inventory tracking.

+AI Focus: We aim to build a PixelView Agentic AI system, which acts like an AI SRE Engineer to help you on every step of cloud management process.
+Our AI Agents will itegrate OpenStack, monitoring and alerting with Kubernetes to form a overall view of things.
+It will help you troubleshoot issues as it happens with the aim of cutting troubleshooting time from hours and days to mins.

 ---